 Some of today’s top crime fighters don’t wear a badge — they wear a lab coat.

 Centenary University’s Bachelor of Science (B.S.) in Forensic Science program provides real-world training in the application of science to criminal investigations.
-You will learn how evidence is analyzed to identify illegal activity in many situations — from personal and property crimes to crimes against the environment.
+This program teaches you how evidence is analyzed to identify illegal activity in many situations — from personal and property crimes to crimes against the environment.

 The Forensic Science curriculum closely follows our Biology program during the first two years with a strong mix of courses in the liberal arts and natural sciences.
 You will then move into classes that dig deep into the fields of criminal justice and forensics with topics such as criminal investigation, biochemistry and analytical chemistry.